locchh/synthflow/docs/mainframe_learning_instruction_data.md

 1. Check the job log for details about the abend code (e.g., S222, S806).
 2. Address the root cause, such as missing libraries (S806) or manual cancellation (S222).
 3. Rerun the job after fixing the issue.

----

-These examples cover various aspects of mainframe systems and can help train LLMs to assist in operations, programming, and troubleshooting in mainframe environments.